Pasig River Esplanade

-The Pasig River Esplanade, officially called the Pasig: Bigyang Buhay Muli (PBBM) project, is a riverside esplanade located in Manila, Philippines.
-It is planned to be 25 km long, traversing the cities of Manila, Mandaluyong, Makati, Pasig, and Taguig, following the whole stretch of the Pasig River.
+The Pasig River Esplanade, officially known as Pasig: Bigyang Buhay Muli (lit.
+'Pasig: Give Life Again'), is a riverside esplanade in Manila, Philippines.
+It is planned to extend 25 km along the Pasig River, traversing the cities of Manila, Mandaluyong, Makati, Pasig, and Taguig.

 History

 Conceptualization

 The project is an initiative of the administration of President Bongbong Marcos to rehabilitate and revitalize the Pasig River.